cunnie/inclusive-sober-literature/original/12_and_12/en_step10.md

 PAGE 93

-idea that we can be possessively loving of a few, can ignore the many, and can continue to fear or hate anybody, has to be abandoned, if only a little at a time.
+idea that we can be possessively loving of a few, can ignore the many, and can continue to fear or hate _anybody_, has to be abandoned, if only a little at a time.

   We can try to stop making unreasonable demands upon those we love.
 We can show kindness where we had shown none.
 With those we dislike we can begin to practice justice and courtesy, perhaps going out of our way to understand and help them.

   Whenever we fail any of these people, we can promptly admit it—to ourselves always, and to them also, when the admission would be helpful.
 Courtesy, kindness, justice, and love are the keynotes by which we may come into harmony with practically anybody.
 When in doubt we can always pause, saying, “Not my will, but Thine, be done.”
 And we can often ask ourselves, “Am I doing to others as I would have them do to me—today?”

   When evening comes, perhaps just before going to sleep, many of us draw up a balance sheet for the day.
 This is a good place to remember that inventory-taking is not always done in red ink.
-It’s a poor day indeed when we haven’t done something right.
+It’s a poor day indeed when we haven’t done _something_ right.
 As a matter of fact, the waking hours are usually well filled with things that are constructive.
 Good intentions, good thoughts, and good acts are there for us to see.
 Even when we have tried hard and failed, we may chalk that up as one of the greatest credits of all.
 Under these conditions, the pains of failure are converted into assets.
 Out of them we receive the stimulation we need to go forward.
 Someone who knew what he was talking about once remarked that pain was the touchstone of all spiritual progress.
 How heartily we A.A.’s can agree with him, for

 PAGE 94